Bayesian spatial+: A joint model perspective: Simulation studies

-We expect the first scenario to be biased.
-Given the larger noise-to-signal ratio $\sigma_x / \sigma_{f^x}$ in Scenario~2, the bias should decrease compared to Scenario~1.
-In Scenario~3, we do not expect spatial confounding to occur as confounding is only present at low frequencies.
+We expect Scenario~1 to lead to biased estimates of $\beta$ (true value = 1) due to shared high frequencies between $x$ and the response's spatial effects ($z_{high}$).
+In Scenario~2, we increase the amount of non-spatial information through larger $\sigma_x$, which helps identify the effects and should reduce bias compared to Scenario~1.
+In Scenario~3, we expect minimal bias since confounding occurs only at low frequencies, which experience less penalization and thus cause less distortion in coefficient estimation.

-The data fitting model uses TPRS with 500 basis functions.\footnote{ A pragmatic approach to choose $k$ is to increase $k$ if the estimated degrees of freedom for a thin plate regression spline exceeds some specified proportion of the basis dimension, commonly $80\%$ \citep[see][]{wood2003thin}.} We consider a standard spatial and spatial+ model.
-The frequentist version is fitted using \texttt{R-mgcv} \citep{wood2016just} and the Bayesian model using \texttt{R-stan} \citep{stan}.
-We use two MCMC chains, each with 2000 MCMC samples and 1000 warm-up, and check the R-hat values based on two MCMC chains for convergence \citep{gelman7dbrubin, vehtari2021rank}.
-The default initialization strategy from \texttt{stan} is used.\footnote{ The unconstrained parameters are drawn from $U(-2,2)$ and For parameters that are bounded below at 0, $-2$ on the unconstrained scale corresponds to $\exp(-2)=0.13$ in the constrained scale and $2$ corresponds to $exp(2) = 7.4$.} We do not fit non-spatial models, has these are in any case misspecified when there is unobserved spatial variability in the data.

-\subsubsection{Results}
+\paragraph{Results}